SolidJuho/SolidFGWMods/README.md

 * Press O to speed up.
 * Press L to slow down speed.
 Current speed limits are 100%-1% from real time speeds and you move 3% steps for each press.

+Note: Bullet drops are currently tied up with IRL time.
+The slower is game speed, the bigger is the bullet drop.

 ## How to Install .DLL mods
 1. Open Steam\steamapps\common\Freeman Guerrilla Warfare\Freeman Guerrilla Warfare_Data\Managed and **make backup of original Assembly-Csharp.dll file!** You can do this by renaming it to Assembly-CSharp-BACKUP.dll